-This section sets out our DFES forecasts.
-It gives an overview of the four DFES scenarios, and then sets out detailed demand and generation forecasts for each scenario out to 2050.
+This section sets out our updated demand and generation DFES forecasts for each scenario out to 2050, following stakeholder feedback to those we published on 1st May 2020.

-All the forecast values are for the SP Distribution network; they are not forecasts for the whole of Scotland or the UK, or the transmission network.
+All the forecast values are for the SP Distribution network; they are not forecasts for the whole of Scotland or the UK, or the transmission network11.